 What Happens When You Don’t Have Enough Magnesium?

 - Hypertension: Low magnesium levels for an extended period of time may be connected with hypertension and cardiovascular disease.
-While studies have shown that supplemental magnesium and a diet of magnesium-rich foods only helped lower blood pressure marginally, we recommend a lifelong effort of maintaining healthy magnesium levels.
+While have shown that supplemental magnesium and a diet of magnesium-rich foods only helped lower blood pressure marginally, we recommend a lifelong effort of maintaining healthy magnesium levels.

-- Stroke: One study showed that higher doses of magnesium (an additional 100 mg a day) decreased the risk of stroke by 8 percent in the study participants.
+- Stroke: One showed that higher doses of magnesium (an additional 100 mg a day) decreased the risk of stroke by 8 percent in the study participants.

 - Type 2 diabetes: Because of magnesium’s critical role in balancing glucose levels, diets rich in magnesium are linked to a significantly lower risk of diabetes, according to the National Institutes of Health.